-Nature in the Sierra Nevada and Las Alpujarras
+Nature Walks, Sierra Nevada and Alpujarras

 The Sierra Nevada is famous for its snow capped peaks and deep valleys – a true walkers’ paradise.
 But there’s even more to the area than this.
 Look up and you might see a Golden Eagle soaring in a vast blue sky.
 Look down and the ground may be carpeted with alpine flowers, home to many exotic butterflies.
 Look around and you could make eye contact with a Spanish Ibex or a glossy-coated fox.

 The walking is moderate in standard but taken at a slow pace to make the most of all there is to be seen.
 The walks will suit anyone used to regular countryside walking, with a reasonable degree of fitness.